PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-findings.md

 ### 2 Tags (**JPTP**)

-- Forcing the mixing period of the tag recaptures to be 2 quarters for each tag release had the largest effect on this combined step.
+- Forcing the mixing period of the tag recaptures to be 182 days for each tag release had the largest effect on this combined step.

 - Inclusion of tags without recapture locations in the purse seine fisheries.